-The Tempus artificial intelligence (AI)-driven algorithms platform leverages our molecular and clinical database, CAP/CLIA lab, and clinician network to develop tests that help inform the treatment of cancer patients.
+The Tempus algorithmic test platform leverages our molecular and clinical database, CAP/CLIA lab, and clinician network to develop tests that help inform the treatment of cancer patients.

 Tempus HRD is a laboratory developed test to predict the probability of a patient’s cancer having a phenotype characterized by the inability to repair DNA breaks via the homologous recombination repair (HRR) pathway, known as homologous recombination deficiency (HRD).
 It is available as an additional test for patients who are tested with Tempus xT.